PDillis/stylegan2-fun/README.md

 <a name="latent"></a>
 ## Latent space exploration

 What is a trained GAN without a bit of latent space exploration?
-We can do the typical interpolation between random latent vectors, as well as some [style mixing](https://youtu.be/c-NJtV9Jvp0?t=145) as in the oficial repo, which we can of course recreate.
-A new run will be added to the `./results` subdir each time you run the code with the pertinent name of the subcommand used.
+We can do the typical interpolation between random latent vectors, without the need to specify *which* random vectors.
+A new run will be added to the `./results` subdir each time you run the code with the pertinent name of the subcommand used (unless you change this path of course).

 <a name="lerp"></a>
 ### Random interpolation

 A linear interpolation or [lerp](https://en.wikipedia.org/wiki/Linear_interpolation) is done between random vectors in ***Z***, which in turn will be mapped into ***W*** by the Generator.
-There are two options:
+There are two options available:

 * Give a list of `--seeds` (in the form `a,b,c`, `a-b,c`, or even a combination `'a,b-c,d,e-f,...'`), and the code will infer the best width and height for the generated video.
 For example, we wish the seeds to be from `42` to `47` (inclusive), then we run:

 ```
 python run_generator.py lerp-video \
-    --network=gdrive:networks/stylegan2-ffhq-config-f.pkl \
+    --network=/path/to/huipils.pkl \
     --seeds=42-47
 ```